fast-af/fast-checkout-woocommerce/README.md

 You can [subscribe to Fast Devs substack](https://fastdevs.substack.com/) to be notified of updates to our plugin.
 No spam, just important product updates from Fast.

 ### Share Your Feedback
 If you feel there is something missing from our documentation, please help us by creating an issue here in GitHub.
 We would love to hear how we can make our documentation and product better.
-Our DevRel team is just an [email](mailto:devrel@fast.co), [Twitter DM](https://twitter.com/Fast_Devs), or [**Community Discussion**](https://github.com/fast-af/fast-checkout-woocommerce/discussions/new) away.

 ### Engage in Discussions
 Whether you want to share your feedback, obtain support, or discuss general ideas, you can find us in the [Discussions](https://github.com/fast-af/fast-checkout-woocommerce/discussions) part of this repository.
 We want to ensure we're learning from every opportunity, and that means getting to know you, your use case and how we can make our offerings better.